hoiliu-0801/MonoTAKD/docs/KITTI_TEST_UPLOAD_GUIDELINES.md

     - Choose your ZIP file
     - Provide a method name and brief description
     - Submit your results
 4. Verification Period: Wait for the automatic verification (usually takes a few hours).
+You will be notified through email.
 5. Publication: Once verified, your results will appear on the leaderboard.